 Specifically, Connes et. al. have demonstrated that the entire standard model of particle physics coupled to general relativity can — at a classical level — be formulated as a purely gravitational theory, by employing the machinery of non-commutative geometry to a certain type of non-commutative algebras known as almost-commutative algebras.

 Incidentally, the QHD algebra produces such a type of algebra in a semi-classical limit.
 This means that the QHD algebra involves a mechanism, which — albeit not yet directly related to the standard model — could potentially entail a unification of the fundamental forces of Nature.

 - The QHD algebra is almost completely canonical with the dimension of space being essentially the only free parameter.
 This means that once the spatial dimension (dim = 3) is chosen everything else is essentially fixed.
 This is crucial, because a mathematical principle with the prefix ‘fundamental’ should not come with a large number of free parameters.

 What does all this mean?
-It means that quantum holonomy theory from the get-go has the key characteristics of a theory of unified quantum gravity.
+It means that quantum holonomy theory from the get-go has the key characteristics of a fundamental theory.
 Whether it really is such a theory is the subject of our present research.

 Brief tour of quantum holonomy theory

 Once the QHD algebra has been chosen as the foundation of a theory there are two ingredients, which must be added to obtain a quantum theory.
 These are

 In addition to these two fundamentals we add two additional requirements: